Charging an electric vehicle (EV) usually takes longer than filling up petrol and diesel cars and needs a little more planning.

 Unless you're charging overnight at home, it's recommended to only fast charge to 80% because charging rates slow down dramatically past the 80% mark, plus the long-term health of the battery pack is improved when kept below 100%.

-Types of electric car chargers explained
+Types of electric vehicle chargers explained

 Three-pin plug – a three-pin charger is useful if you arrive somewhere and there’s no dedicated charger, such as a friend’s house or holiday home.
 Manufacturers don't recommend it for daily usage.

 Type 1 – these have a five-pin design with a low AC output of between 3.7kW and 7.4kW.
+They can be used at home.

 CCS – the Combined Charging System (CCS) is a rapid and ultra-rapid DC charging connector capable of charging speeds up to 350kW.
 It’s only available at public charging stations and has nine pins in two sections.
 The upper AC section has seven pins - the lower has two additional pins, enabling a DC connection for faster charging speeds.